DS 5010

 - Homework assignments – individual assignments and collaborative coding will continue between class sessions.

-- Reading – Occasional reading assignments will be assigned in advance of related in-class exercises.
+- Reading – Reading assignments will be assigned in advance of related in-class exercises.

-- Quizzes – Occasional short (~15-minute) quizzes will assess reading comprehension.
+- Quizzes – Short in-class polling/quizzing will be used to monitor progress and assess reading comprehension.

 Case studies